 Immune cells divide rapidly when mounting an immune response against a pathogen, for example, or when initiating a wound-healing response.
 To accommodate the increased energy requirements to mount the immune response, these cells may employ metabolic pathways similar to those engaged by cancer cells—pathways such as aerobic glycolysis.
 This correlation presents the intriguing possibility that understanding immune cell metabolism will provide new and actionable insights into the behavior of tumor cells.
 In this webinar, our expert speakers will explore how this phenomenon is being studied and describe how it could enable the development of new strategies in the fight against cancer.

-During the webinar, our expert speakers will:
+During the webinar, the speakers will:

-- Answer your questions live during the broadcast!
+• Answer your questions live during the broadcast!